 The position of a Medical Office Specialist is extremely attractive for a variety of reasons.
 A Medical Office Specialist is typically a full-time position with steady working hours, which takes place in comfortable hospitals, clinics, or private physicians’ offices.

 Recognition of this valuable and in-demand occupation is what launched our medical billing and coding courses in New Jersey.
 Our carefully crafted modules are designed to arm our students will all the tools and experiences they will need to land their ideal position.
 Upon finishing our medical billing & coding courses in New Jersey, our students will be prepared to effectively lead in an administrative role in any medical setting.
 Our dedication and vigilance in aiding our students’ learning is what garnered us the distinction as one of the top two medical billing and coding schools in NJ.

 The success of our graduating classes is not just anecdotal.
 A staggering 95-100% of Advantage Career Institute graduates pass their programs on national exams, a percentage much higher than the national average.
 However, perhaps most telling is the percentage of students who are offered paid positions within 4 months of their internship—60-70%.
 The skills and experience of our graduates are not limited to the classroom or testing center—the real-world value of their knowledge and abilities are made apparent within just a matter of months.

-Contact us today to learn more about our Medical Office Specialist program, including required courses and course objectives.
+Contact us today to learn more about our Medical and Dental Administrative Assistant Program, including required courses and course objectives.
 If you have any questions about the program, call us at (732) 440-4110.